-Germany recognizes that the present proposal includes major improvements as regards the protection of fundamental rights (e.g. reduced retention period of five years, instead of ten, and
+Germany recognizes that the present proposal includes major improvements as regards the protection of fundamental rights (e.g. reduced retention period of five years, instead of ten, and retention and analysis of anonymized data).

 Germany would like to provide meaningful input to the consultations on the proposal.
 To achieve a high level of protection of fundamental rights, the following requirements must be fulfilled: